google/WebFundamentals/src/content/en/tools/workbox/v3/modules/workbox-routing.md

 ## Matching and Handling in Routes

-A "route" in workbox is nothing more than two functions a “matching” function to determine if the route should match a request and a “handling” function, which should handle the request and respond with a Response.
+A "route" in workbox is nothing more than two functions: a “matching” function to determine if the route should match a request and a “handling” function, which should handle the request and respond with a Response.